 - Learn the rules of the road.
-Be sure you understand the bicycle road rules for your province and follow them.
-Sadly, many cyclists get into collisions each year because they ignore traffic rules.
+Be sure you, and your young riders, understand the bicycle road rules for your province and follow them.
 Bicycles are vehicles, and the rider is the driver, meaning we must obey all traffic signs, including stop signs and red lights.
 Cyclists must look before turning left or right and indicate the turn’s direction by signaling with an extended arm.
 Be sure to ride in a predictable straight line and never weave in or out of traffic.
 If a bike lane is available, ride in this lane and always ride with the flow of traffic, rather than against it.

 - Be seen.
 Make sure everyone else on the road can see you.Equip your bike with a working light on both the front and back, as well as a white front reflector and a red rear reflector.
 Additional reflectors should be placed on the tires.
 And always wear bright and reflective clothing.

 - Be Safe.
-Avoid wearing headphones when biking on roads, as they may prevent you from hearing important sounds – like a car horn.
+Avoid wearing headphones when biking on roads, as they may prevent you from hearing important sounds – like an approaching car.
+Never bike while impaired, or while using your cell phone.
 Keep loose pant legs, bag straps, shoelaces and scarves away from your bike chain so they don’t get caught.
-Always wear proper footwear, like runners.
+Always wear proper footwear, like running shoes.
 Never go barefoot, and don’t wear sandals, flip-flops, high heels, or cleats.
 These won’t help you grip the pedals and could even get caught.